emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "A Mind for Numbers: How to Excel at Math and Science" by Barbara Ann Oakley
 - "Systems Thinking.
 Quality Software Management.
 New York: Dorset House." by Gerald M. Weinberg, 1992,  ISBN: 0932633226
 - "An Introduction to General Systems Thinking" by Gerald M. Weinberg
-- "Becoming a Technical Leader Kindle Edition" by Gerald Weinberg
+- "Becoming a Technical Leader" by Gerald M. Weinberg
 - "Harvard Business Review on Decision Making" by Harvard Business School Press
 - "The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise 1st Edition" by Gregor Hohpe
 - "Fundamentals of Software Architecture: An Engineering Approach" 1st edition by Mark Richards, Neal Ford